pupilfirst/playbook/7-termsheet.md

 * Economics (Valuation)
 * Control (Decision-making power)

-There will be several terms in the termsheet
+Ther will be several terms in termsheet.
+Here, we will focus on some of the prominent ones.
+Below is a list of resources, which you can refer to, for details.
+Some of the terms in a termsheet:
+* Pre-money/Pos-money Valuation
+* Option Pool
+* Liquidation Preference
+* Board Seat
+* Right of First Refusal and Co-Sale
+* Drag-Along